akka/akka/akka-docs/rst/project/migration-guide-2.4.x-2.5.x.rst

 Persistence Query
 =================

 Persistence Query has been promoted to a stable module.
+As a result the module name is changed from `akka-persistence-query-experimental` to `akka-persistence-query` and you need to change that in your build tool (sbt/mvn/...).
 Only slight API changes were made since the module was introduced:

 Query naming consistency improved